microsoft/code-with-engineering-playbook/docs/machine-learning/ml-profiling.md

 sometimes it is also very useful to profile the whole solution.

 There are two types of profilers: deterministic (all events are tracked) and statistical (sampling with regular intervals).
+In this
-In this document we'll cover an example of a deterministic profiler.
+The following sample shows an example of a deterministic profiler.

 There are many options of generic deterministic Python code profiling.
 The default option for profiling used to be a built-in [cProfile](https://docs.python.org/3/library/profile.html) profiler.
 Using *cProfile* one can easily profile